Sakura-IT/Amiga-programming-examples/ASM/Benchmark/README.md

 The example uses _SubTime()_ which subtracts two times stored as two 32-bit words.
 It takes care of carry between seconds and microseconds fields.

+### Measurement of execution time

+The idea is simple.
+Program gets the system time, stores it, executes benchmarked code, gets the system time again.
+Then calculates the difference and prints it out.
+Benchmarked code is executed inside _Forbid()_/_Permit()_ pair, so multitasking does not interfere.

+In the example a simple busyloop is benchmarked, which does 10 000 empty turns with DBF instruction.
+Note that for precise time measurements the test is too short (takes 3.6 msec even on 68020 @ 28 MHz).
+Recommended test time is around one second.

 ### Program sections

 Bigger programs are usually divided into sections.
 Amiga uses 3 basic types: